autoNumeric/autoNumeric/README.md

 1. `'input'`
 1. `'keyup'`
 1. `'autoNumeric:formatted'` when all the formatting is done
-  - Note: The `event` variable in the event handler provide access to the old and new value in `{ detail : { oldValue: 1, newValue: 2 } }`
+1. `'autoNumeric:rawValueModified'` when the `rawValue` is modified

+*Note: Please check below how is structured the payload attached to the `event` variable.
+The event detail provides easy access to the old and new value.*

 When inputting a modifier key (ie. `Control`), we get:
 1. `'keydown'`
 1. `'keyup'`
 1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done
+1. `'autoNumeric:rawValueModified'` when the `rawValue` is modified

 If `Delete` or `backspace` is entered, the following events are sent:
 1. `'keydown'`
 1. `'input'`
 1. `'keyup'`
 1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done
+1. `'autoNumeric:rawValueModified'` when the `rawValue` is modified

 If `Enter` is entered and the value has not changed, the following events are sent:
 1. `'keydown'`
 1. `'keypress'`
 1. `'keyup'`
 1. `'autoNumeric:formatted'` if a change as been detected and that all the formatting is done
+1. `'autoNumeric:rawValueModified'` when the `rawValue` is modified

 If `Enter` is entered and the value has been changed, the following events are sent:
 1. `'keydown'`